Metropolitan Borough of Gateshead: History

 Aside from Gateshead, the other districts had all been lower-tier district authorities subordinate to Durham County Council prior to the 1974 reforms.

 From 1974 until 1986 the borough council was a lower-tier district authority, with Tyne and Wear County Council providing county-level services.
 The county council was abolished in 1986, since when the borough council has provided both district-level and county-level services, as the old county borough of Gateshead had done prior to 1974.
 Some functions are provided across Tyne and Wear by joint committees with the other districts.
 The county of Tyne and Wear continues to exist as a ceremonial county for the purposes of lieutenancy, but has had no administrative functions since 1986.

 Governance

-Since 1986, Gateshead Council has provided both district-level and county-level functions, with some services being provided through joint arrangements with the other Tyne and Wear councils.
-In 2024 a combined authority was established covering Gateshead, County Durham, Newcastle upon Tyne, North Tyneside, Northumberland, South Tyneside and Sunderland, called the North East Mayoral Combined Authority.
-It is chaired by the directly elected Mayor of the North East and oversees the delivery of certain strategic functions across the area.

-There is one civil parish in the borough at Lamesley, which forms an additional tier of local government for its area; the rest of the borough is unparished.
-Birtley was also a civil parish with a town council until it was abolished in 2006.

-Political control

-The council has been under Labour majority control since the modern borough's creation in 1974.